-- World Boxing Council Welterweight Title (1st defense in 2nd reign by Mayweather)
+- World Boxing Council Welterweight Title (1st defense in 2nd reign by Mayweather Jr.)

 - Floyd Mayweather Jr. 43-0 (26 KOs) vs. Robert Guerrero 31-1-1 (18 KOs)

-- This was the 21st world title fight for Mayweather.
+- It was the 21st world-title fight for Mayweather Jr.

 - Mayweather's contract, filed the day prior to the fight with the Nevada State Athletic Commission, called for him to earn a record-tying guarantee of $32 million.
-Guerrero earned a career-high $3 million, plus a share of the pay-per-view profits.
-Mayweather's purse tied the all-time record for the largest single-fight contract in history, which he set in May 2012 when he outpointed Miguel Cotto in a junior middleweight title fight.
+Guerrero reportedly earned $3 million for the fight.
+Mayweather's purse tied the all-time record for the largest single-fight contract in history, which he set in May of 2012 for his win against Cotto.

 - The fight was part of a six-fight deal Mayweather signed with Showtime, ending a 23-fight streak with HBO.

-- As a build up to the fight, Showtime aired a 60-minute documentary, "30 Days In May," and "All Access," a four-part series which chronicled the month leading up to the fight.
+- As a build up to the fight, Showtime aired a 60-minute documentary "30 Days In May" and "All Access" which chronicled the month leading up to the fight.

 - The price of the pay-per-view was $59.95 for standard definition and $69.95 for high definition.

 - It was the 10th overall and 7th consecutive fight for Mayweather Jr. at the MGM Grand in Las Vegas, Nevada.
 It was Guerrero's second appearance at the venue.
 In his previous fight there in April of 2011, he scored a unanimous decision over Michael Katsidis (27-3).